-In November, 2017, the Government of Senegal approved a National Food Safety Strategy that aims to strengthen its food safety system by preventing and reducing foodborne diseases by 2035.
-The strategy focuses on risk assessment, risk management, and risk communication, and suggests the formation of a centralized food safety authority.
+In November, 2017, the Government of Senegal developed a National Food Safety Strategy (NFSS) that aims to strengthen Senegal's food safety system by preventing and reducing foodborne diseases by 2035.
+The NFSS focuses on risk assessment, risk management, and risk communication, and suggests the formation of a centralized food safety authority.
 It also focuses on various sectors such as rice, fruits and vegetables, foods of animal origin (poultry meat, milk and dairy products, and red meat), and refined vegetable oil.
-Next steps include the development of an action plan that will identify roles and responsibilities for each ministry and stakeholder.
-It is unclear at the present time if a new food safety law will be developed, or new decrees will be implemented to support the strategic plan.
+The NFSS still requires approval at the minister level (via an inter-ministerial meeting).
+If approved, next steps include the development of an action plan that will identify roles and responsibilities for each ministry and stakeholder to implement the NFSS.
+It is unclear at the present time if the NFSS will be approved.